bridge-protocol/bridge-protocol-documentation/docs/extension-wallets-buy.md

 <h2>Neo Blockchain</h2>

-On the Neo blockchain, tokens can be acquired via the decentralized exchanges Flamingo and Switcheo.
-Links to the respective exchanges can be found in the Bridge Passport Neo Wallet.
+On the Neo blockchain, tokens can be acquired via the decentralized exchanges like Switcheo.
+Links to the supported exchanges can be found in the Bridge Passport Neo Wallet.

 <img class='centered' src='/img/extension/neo-buy.jpg'></img>